Tarot for Decolonization

 Each card in the Tarot deck carries a wealth of symbolic imagery.
 These symbols act as triggers for storytelling, inviting the reader and querent (person who is having the reading done) to explore their meanings in the context of the question or situation at hand.
 The reader then weaves these meanings together by considering not only individual cards but also the relationships between them, compelling the querent to similarly draw out relationships to and between the cards.
 Card combinations create a narrative flow, encouraging a more nuanced and interconnected storytelling experience.

 A decolonized version of this process would then be two-fold.
 First, the questions posed would prompt reflection on the reader’s relationship to the land, settler colonialism, and/or Indigenous sovereignty.
-Secondly, the images presented on their cards themselves and their symbolic meaning would be reimagined to communicate essential concepts, ideas, symbols, and archetypes the connect with real lived Indigenous experience as well as to the process of truth and reconciliation.
+Secondly, the images presented on their cards themselves and their symbolic meaning would be reimagined to communicate essential concepts, ideas, symbols, and archetypes that connect with real lived Indigenous experience as well as to the process of truth and reconciliation.